-24.2 Transactions with key management personnel
+27.2 Transactions with key management personnel

-Related parties include key managerial personnel defied as those persons having authority and responsibility for planning, directing and controlling the activities of the Company and its related Companies.
+Related parties include key managerial personnel defined as those persons having authority and responsibility for planning, directing and controlling the activities of the Company and its related Companies.
 Such key managerial persons include the Board of Directors of the Company.

-There were no transactions with the key management personnel during the period.
+Transactions with the key management personnel during the period